(This article as originally published on www.thehindubusinessline.com)

 Porter, an intra-city freight logistics start-up, is investing in technology to tide over network issues and grow its business.

-The company provides app-based freight transportation services by cutting down the wait time for drivers, helping them discover more cargo and providing navigation services.
+The company provides app-based goods transportation services by cutting down the wait time for drivers, helping them discover more cargo and providing navigation services.
 To deal with bad network areas, it also provides drivers with a back-up through SMS.

 The app is a win-win for all stakeholders, says the company, as increased asset utilisation creates additional income from each small truck ensuring higher income for the driver, lower freight rates for customers and a 20-per cent gross margin for Porter.